OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 ![A screenshot of the custom tabular file download tab.](/img/custom-tabular-exporter2.png)

-With the download options, you can generate a preview of how the first ten rows of your dataset will output.
-If you do not choose one of the file formats on the right, the "Download" button will generate a text file.
+On the <span class="tabLabels">Download</span> tab, you can generate a preview of how the first ten rows of your dataset will output.
+If you do not choose one of the file formats on the right, the <span class="buttonLabels">Download</span> button will generate a text file.
+On the <span class="tabLabels">Upload</span> tab, you can create a new Google Sheet.

-With the <span class="menuItems">Option Code</span> tab, you can copy JSON data that saves your current settings, to reuse on another project, or you can paste in existing JSON settings data to apply to the current project.
+With the <span class="tabLabels">Option Code</span> tab, you can copy JSON of your current settings to reuse on another project, or you can paste in existing JSON settings to apply to the current project.

 ### SQL exporter